adobe-flash/crossbridge/INSTALL.md

 * Disable anti-virus software for faster builds

+* To build a Light SDK without extra libraries use: *make all LIGHTSDK=1*

 # Hacking

 * To discover CrossBridge related changes/patches in 3rd party sources, search for keywords: 'crossbridge', 'flascc', 'alchemy', 'avm2', 'as3'